Quality selection articles

 A categorical imperative, he argued, is fundamentally different from hypothetical imperatives that hinge on some personal desire that we have, for example, “If you want to get a good job, then you ought to go to college.”
 By contrast, a categorical imperative simply mandates an action, irrespective of one’s personal desires, such as “You ought to do X” (for example: “you should always tell the truth”).Kant gives at least four versions of the categorical imperative, but one of them is especially direct:

 Treat people as an end, and never as a means to an end.

 The Moral Law of God

-In particular, many claim that there is a massive unanimity of the ethics practical reason in manand that this indicates the inherent (a priori) nature of ethics in us.
-From the Babylonian Hymn to Samos, the laws of Manu, the Book of the Dead, the Analects, the Stoics, the Platonists, from Australian aborigines to Redskins, one sees the same monotonous denunciations of oppression, murder, treachery and falsehood; the same injunctions of kindness to the aged, the young and the weak.
+In particular, many claim that there is a massive unanimity of the ethics practical reason in man and that this indicates the inherent (a priori) nature of ethics in us.
+From the Babylonian Hymn to Samos, the laws of Manu, from the Book of the Dead to the Analects, from the Stoics to the Platonists, from Australian Aborigines to Redskins, one sees the same monotonous denunciations of oppression, murder, treachery and falsehood; the same injunctions of kindness to the aged, the young and the weak.
 In some unusual cultures the law takes on surprising trapping (e.g. witch burning) – yet when surveyed closely these apparent aberrations can be seen to arise from strongly held but misguided conclusions about who is good or evil.